UniCVR: From Alignment to Reranking for Unified Zero-Shot Composed Visual Retrieval: Methodology

 \subsection{Problem Formulation}

 We propose a unified framework for Zero-Shot Composed Visual Retrieval (ZS-CVR) that subsumes CIR, MT-CIR, and CoVR under a single model.
 In all three tasks, the composed query consists of one or more reference visuals (images or video clips), paired with a modification text describing the desired change.
-For single-turn CIR and CoVR, the query is a single image-text or video-text pair $\mathcal{Q} = (V_r, T_m)$; for MT-CIR, it is an interleaved sequence of $S$ reference visuals and modification texts across multiple turns, $\mathcal{Q} = (V_r^{(1)}, T_m^{(1)}, \ldots, V_r^{(T)}, T_m^{(T)})$.
-Given $\mathcal{Q}$ and a gallery $\mathcal{G} = \{V_g^1, V_g^2, \\ \ldots, V_g^N\}$ of candidate visuals, the task is to retrieve the target visual $V_t \in \mathcal{G}$ that best matches the composed modification intent:
+For single-turn CIR and CoVR, the query is a single image-text or video-text pair $\mathcal{Q} = (V_r, T_m)$; for MT-CIR, it is an interleaved sequence of $S$ reference visuals and modification texts across multiple turns, $\mathcal{Q} = (V_r^{(1)}, T_m^{(1)}, \ldots, V_r^{(S)}, T_m^{(S)})$.
+Given $\mathcal{Q}$ and a gallery $\mathcal{G} = \{V_g^1, V_g^2, \ldots, V_g^N\}$ of candidate visuals, the task is to retrieve the target visual $V_t \in \mathcal{G}$ that best matches the composed modification intent:

 where $\phi(\mathcal{Q}, V_g)$ denotes a relevance scoring function between the composed query and a gallery candidate.
-The \textit{zero-shot} setting requires that the model generalizes to each downstream task and domain without any task-specific human-annotated triplets, with a single unified model applied across all tasks.
+The \textit{zero-shot} setting requires the model to generalize to every downstream task and domain without any task-specific human-annotated triplets, with one unified model applied across all tasks.